btargac/excel-parser-processor/README.md

 # <img src="build/icons/128x128.png" width="64px" align="center" alt="Excel Parser Processor"> Excel Parser Processor

+### A Cross-Platform Desktop App for processing all rows of excel files

-Simply generates an array of items from the rows of a given excel file and do the tedious operations step by step recursively till every item of the array is processed.
+Simply generates an array of items from the rows of an excel file and does the repetitive tedious operations step by step recursively till every item of the array is processed.
+For example downloading all the URL's in an excel file.

 [![Dependency Status][david_img]][david_site]
 [![Build Status][travis_img]][travis_site]
 [![Github Tag][github-tag-image]][github-tag-url]

-### A Cross-Platform Desktop App for processing all rows of excel files
+#### How to use the app

 Just select or drag & drop an excel file, then select the output folder for the downloaded images or files.
-All of the items in the excel file will be downloaded for you.
+All of the items in the excel file will be downloaded into the selected folder and you will be notified about the state of ongoing progress.

 #### Sample Excel file structure